DHBW-Inf20/houseofcompiler/README.md

 ## Installation

-This Project using [maven v4.0.0](https://maven.apache.org/) and can be easily built using IntelliJ, Eclipse and other JavaIDE's
+This Project using [maven v4.0.0](https://maven.apache.org/) and can be easily built using IntelliJ, Eclipse and other JavaIDE's with the given pom.xml-File

-## Usage

-When you wanna Test the Compiler without building a jar file, you can simply go to `src.main.java.main.Testing.java` and Compiles the given .java-File (found in `src.main.resources.*`).
-It will run the Compiler, builds the .class-Files into the `./build`-Directory and a Java-Reflection loader will invoke a non-statically main method and prints the output to the stdout.
+The main-Method is located the `main.main`

 ## Downloads